kohlhofer/Crossings/chapters/chapter-08.md

 Dawn breaks slow and gray, the street empty, the church steps slick with dew.
 The air is cool, carrying the scent of wet earth and river mist.
 Frost edges the grass, and his breath clouds white in the morning chill.
 The sound of his footsteps echoes off the empty buildings.
 He walks the path toward the square, bread in hand—yesterday's loaf, hard but edible.

 A man sits on the church steps, coat damp, boots muddy, hands wrapped around his knees.
 He is older, his hair gray and unkempt, his face weathered by sun and wind.
-A canvas bag sits beside him, its contents unknown.
+A canvas bag sits beside him, worn thin at the corners.
 He rocks slightly as he sits, his eyes fixed on the empty street.

 He slows, nods.
 The man nods back, offers a seat with a gesture of his hand.
 No words at first, just the quiet of the morning and the sound of birds stirring in the trees.
 The stone steps are cold and wet, but he sits, keeping distance between them.